What do you think of the LITRG website?

 Disabled people and carers

-In this section we explain what qualifying care is for the purposes of qualifying care relief.
+We explain what qualifying care is for the purposes of qualifying care relief.
 On this page we deal with foster carers and staying put carers.
 You can read about qualifying care for shared lives carers on the next page.

 What is foster care?